deepakpradhan624/todo-react-app/README.md

 Todo List : It is a todo app where a user can add and remove tasks.

-# Member: It is an individual project build by Deepak Pradhan
+# Member: It is an individual project built by Deepak Pradhan

 # Tech stacks used :